royratcliffe/swi-prolog-pack-cover/README.md

 Note that `uses` requires a repository _and_ repository branch, tag or commit reference; actions do _not_ default to the main branch.
-Name the workflow for the workflow-passing shield.
+Name the workflow for the workflow-passing shield; naming it "test" means that the green shield will report "test: passing."

 ## Action logs